Broadly speaking, my interests lie in the physics of and beyond today's standard cosmological model.

-Currently I am a member of the Cosmology Large Angular Scale Surveyor (CLASS).
+I have been involved in the Cosmology Large Angular Scale Surveyor (CLASS),

-Its primary goal is to detect and characterize the primordial B-mode polarization of the Cosmic Microwave Background,
+whose primary goal is to detect and characterize the primordial B-mode polarization of the Cosmic Microwave Background

-Previously I have been working on theoretical aspects of large-angle anomalies
+Before coming to Johns Hopkins, I worked on theoretical studies of large-angle anomalies

 -- phenomena revealed by measurements of the microwave background that are statistically unlikely to occur in the standard model.